-If you think your child might have a SEND We will meet with you to If we decide that your need the first person you should tell is discuss your concerns and child your child's Head of Year enquiries@athertonhigh.com at try to get a better understanding of what your child's strengths and difficulties are.
+If you think your child might have SEN, the first person you should tell is your child's Head of Year.

-They will pass the message on to our SENCO, Carl McNamara/Julie Lowe, who will be in touch to discuss your concerns.
+You can contact the Head of year via telephone or the enquiries email address on the school website to arrange a call back or an appointment.
+They will pass the message on to our SENCO, Jule Lowe who will be in touch to discuss your concerns.